JNPN7/chess/README.md

-# chess
+# Chess

-just for fun chess hahaha
+Multiplayer chess using sockets